APPLICATION DEADLINE: October 17, 2016

 Required Supporting Materials at Live Auditions:

-2) A typed list of the five selections presented
+2) A typed list of audition repertoire presented

 3) A letter of recommendation from a professional musician other than one's current teacher (this can either be a copy of the recommendation letter you already submitted, or a new letter.

-4) A fully detailed and complete repertoire list (not a generalized or representative one) that includes all works studied, indicating with an asterisk those works performed in public
+4) A fully detailed and complete repertoire list (not a generalized or representative one), including repertoire with voice(s), repertoire with instrument(s), as well as solo repertoire and concertos, (indicating with an asterisk those works performed in public)